BartekKruczek/MyDatabase/README.md

 make run ARGS="-n -f mydbfile.db -a "Jan Kowalski;Warszawa;10" -l"
 ```

 To open and interact with exisitng database just skipp `-n` flag.
+To remove employee inplace `-a` with `-r` and delete hours from the string.